Chapter 1: Blackout

-On the other side of the door stood Beast Boy who was brave enough to knock on her door, but now looked sheepish and unsure of his actions.
+On the other side of the door stood Beast Boy who was brave enough to knock, but now looked sheepish and unsure of his actions.

-For a split second the mask she had carefully crafted faltered and she felt like he could see straight through her.
-What had she done wrong.
+For a split second the mask she had carefully crafted faltered and she felt like he could see straight through to her core.
+What had she done wrong?
 She had acted like she always had at least she thought so, but here was Beast Boy crawling to her door.